gristlabs/mocha-webdriver/README.md

 ### elem.hasFocus()

 Returns whether this element is the current activeElement.
+Note that `matches(":focus")` may also be used to the same effect.

 ### elem.isPresent()

 Returns whether this element is present in the DOM of the current page.

+### elem.index()

+Returns the 0-based index of this element among its sibling elements.

+### elem.matches(selector)

+Returns whether this element matches the given CSS selector.
+For instance, check if an element has a class, use `matches(".red")`.
+You can use any selector, e.g. `matches(".foo:active > li")`.

 ### driver.mouseDown(button?), driver.mouseUp(button?)